datacabinet/datacabinet.github.io/README.md

 - Jupyter notebooks with support for python or R on your web browser.
 Other kernels can be manually installed.
 - Isolated Conda environments with their own package dependencies as DataCabinet projects
 - A dedicated disk and a shared disk to easily share projects and environments.

 It is powered by a distributed system running on AWS.

 # **Get started**

 ## **Get Access Code**
-DataCabinet product is in beta.
+<span style="color:blue">*DataCabinet product is in beta.
 Users can register but you will need an access code to launch the notebooks.
-Please use the Sign Up link on the landing page and we will send you an access code: [landing page](http://datacabinet.info)
+Please use the$i Sign Up link on the
+landing page and we will send you an access code: [landing page](http://datacabinet.info)*</span>

 ## **Register**